 (1) Our Board has determined not to make any additional awards under the Matador Resources Company 2003 Stock and Incentive Plan.

-(2) The Amended and Restated 2012 Long-Term Incentive Plan was adopted by our Board of Directors in April 2015 and approved by our shareholders on June 10, 2015.
+(2) The 2012 Plan was adopted by the Board in April 2015 and approved by our shareholders on June 10, 2015.

 TRANSACTIONS WITH RELATED PERSONS